aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 Supporting the proper behavior of the system is one of the responsibilities of architecture, and it's critical.
 At the same time, it's passive and cosmetic, not active or essential.

 The **primary purpose** of architecture is to support the life cycle of the system.
 Good architecture makes the system easy to understand, easy to develop, easy to maintain, and easy to deploy.
 The **ultimate goal** is to minimize the lifetime cost of the system and to maximize programmer productivity.

+#### DEVELOPMENT

+A system is easy for the team to develop -> the system has long and healthy lifetime.

+Different team imply different architectural decisions:

+- On the other hand, a small team of five developers can effectively work to develop a monolithic system without well-defined components or interfaces.
+Such a team would likely find the limitations of an architecture something of an impediment during the early days of development.
+This is likely the reason why so many systems lack good architecture: they were begun with none, because the team was small and did not want the impediment of a superstructure.
+- On the other hand, a system being developed by five different teams, each of which includes seven developers, cannot make progress unless the system is divided into well-defined components with reliable stable interfaces.

+#### DEPLOYMENT

+Systems with cheap and fast deployment are more useful and effective.
+The **goal** of architecture is to make a system, deployable with a **single action**.

+#### OPERATION

+The impact of architecture on operation is less than the impact on development, deployment and maintenance.
+Almost any opertional difficulty can be resolved by throwing more hardware (storage and servers) at the system.
+It's because hardware is cheap and people are expensive.

+A good architecture makes the operation of the system apparent ot the developers.
+Architecture should reveal operations.
+The architecture should elevate the use cases, the features, and the required behavior of the system to first-class entities that are visible landmarks for the developers.
+This simplifies understanding of the system and, therefore, greatly aids in depevelopment and maintenance.

+#### MAINTENANCE

+Of all the aspects of a software system maintenance is the most costly.
+Creating new featurs and fixing defects consume a vast amount of human resources.

+The primary cost of maintenance is in spelunking and risk.

+- Spelunking is the cost of digging through the existing software, trying to determine the best place and the best strategy to add a new feature or to repair a defect.
+While making such changes, the likelihood of creating inadvertent defects is always there, adding to the cost of rist.

+A carefully thought-through architecture vastly mitigates these costs.
+Separating the system into components, and isolating those components through stable interfaces illuminates the pathways for future features and greatly reduces the risks of inadvertent breakage.